 Come tax time, Form 1099-R may be one of the annual tax statements you get in the mail.
-You can expect a 1099-R if during the tax year you received a distribution from an individual retirement account, rolled over funds from another retirement account such as a 401(k) or 403 (b) plan, or converted a traditional IRA to a Roth IRA, notes Bankrate.
+You can expect a 1099-R if you received money from an individual retirement account, rolled over funds from another retirement account such as a 401(k) or 403 (b) plan, or converted a traditional IRA to a Roth IRA.
 Normally, you report distributions from retirement plans as taxable income once you retire and start receiving payments, although there are exceptions.

-A pension plan administrator, brokerage house, mutual fund company or other financial institution is required to send you Form 1099-R reporting the amount of payments you receive.
+A pension plan administrator, brokerage house, mutual fund company or other financial institution is required to send you Form 1099-R reporting the amount of payments you receive or documenting your 401(k) to IRA transfer.
 By law, the plan custodian is responsible for providing you with a 1099-R and must mail the form to you by Jan.
 31. In some cases, annual tax documents are forwarded electronically by email.
 If you take early distributions from a retirement account before you reach age 59-1/2, you will have to pay a 10 percent early withdrawal penalty on any amount you withdraw, in addition to paying ordinary taxes on the income.

 If you inherit an IRA from someone other than your spouse, you can withdraw the annual required minimum distributions based on your own life expectancy.
 This gives the money more time to grow for your retirement.
 The catch is you must take out your first distribution by Dec.
 31 of the calendar year following the year that the person who left you the IRA died.
 Otherwise, you need to withdraw all the money within five years of the account owner’s death.
 In that case, unless someone left you tax-free income from a Roth IRA, income taxes can take a good chunk of your inheritance.
 When you take money from an inherited IRA, you receive Form 1099-R reporting the amount withdrawn from the account.